RevenueCat/purchases-ios/Examples/testCustomEntitlementsComputation/README.md

-# Test Custom Entitlements Computation App
+# Custom Entitlements Computation Example App

 This app is useful for testing RevenueCat under Custom Entitlements Computation mode and understanding how it works.